panks/fabric/README.md

 For instance for facebook, add `facebook_user: yourfacebookusername`

-For some of the services the fields are already present in the `_config file`
+For some of the services the fields are already present in the `_config.yml` file

 ###Disable scroll to top button